SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

-   Define two new errors --
-   one that's a new case of the ``PrinterError`` enumeration and one that is a case of a new enumeration.
-   Change the code above to throw the new errors.
+   Add code to throw an error inside the ``do`` block.
-   Which ``catch`` block handles each error?
+   What kind of error do you need to throw so that the first ``catch`` block handles it?
+   The second?
+The third?

 Another way to handle errors
 is to use ``try?`` to convert the result to an optional.